kcheung3102/Weather-Scanner/README.md

 ## Weather Scanner
-An app that tells you the temperature, weather conditions in the location you search up.
+An application that lets you search the current weather based on city

 ## Built With

 React

 CSS3

+React-Animations plugin

 OpenWeatherKey API